Mother's Day Azalea

 A riveting low growing variety with bright crimson blooms covering the branches in mid spring; showy when massed in a border or as a garden accent; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Mother's Day Azalea is covered in stunning clusters of lightly-scented crimson trumpet-shaped flowers at the ends of the branches in mid spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy narrow leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.

 Mother's Day Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.